katwang05/pb-human-wgs-workflow-snakemake/Tutorial.md

 cohorts/<cohort_id>
 ├── benchmarks
-├── hifiasm   # only produced if trios present in cohort ├── logs
+├── glnexus  # only produced if cohort consists of >1 sample ├── hifiasm   # only produced if trios present in cohort ├── logs
 ├── pbsv  # only produced if cohort consists of >1 sample